Please see "Available" page for current availability.

 home.
 It makes settling into your new home much easier for them.
 And it is that much less for you to think or

 worry about.
 You simply have to bring your baby home and love him or her!

 Kittens come with a state of florida health certificate, two

-and it is usually quite expensive plus then you have to deal with the after care-keeping the kitten quiet and confined,
+pay for it and it is usually quite expensive plus then you have to deal with the after care-keeping the kitten quiet

-not allowing them to jump, hoping they don't rip their stitches, get an infection, or get a hernia, and of course there
+and confined, not allowing them to jump, hoping they don't rip their stitches, get an infection, or get a hernia, and

 Health: Kittens are guaranteed for five years for any genetic issues.